On the Importance of Uncertainty in Decision-Making with Large Language Models: Experiments

-\paragraph{Task} We evaluate the bandit policies on an automated content moderation task.
-We use an open-source dataset, called ``\textit{measuring hate speech}'', which is openly available on \textit{HuggingFace Datasets}\footnote{\url{https://huggingface.co/datasets/ucberkeley-dlab/measuring-hate-speech}}.
-This dataset consists of around 136,000 comments.
-Each of them is associated with a continuous score, called the ``hate speech score'', provided for each comment.
-Comments with a score $>0.5$ are considered ``toxic'' (around $36\%$ of the comments are labeled as toxic, while the others are not toxic).
-The task is framed as a contextual bandit problem where the context is the text comment, and the actions available to the agent are ``not publish'' or ``publish''.
+These tasks are framed as a contextual bandit problem as follows.
+The context is the text input, and the actions available to the agent are ``not publish'' or ``publish''.
 For each time step, the agent will observe a batch of $B=32$ comments.
-If the agent decides not to publish a comment, a reward of 0.5 is observed regardless of the actual toxicity of the comment.
+The reward function is the following: if the agent decides not to publish a comment, a reward of 0.5 is observed regardless of the actual toxicity of the comment.
 If the agent publishes a non-toxic comment, a reward of 1 is observed.
 If the agent publishes a toxic comment, a reward of -0.5 is observed.
 This asymmetric reward function represents a possible example suitable for this real-world scenario.
-The goal of the agent is to minimize the regret (compared to a clairvoyant optimal publishing policy) over time by learning to make optimal publish/not publish decisions based on the text content.
+The goal of the agent is to minimize the regret (compared to a clairvoyant optimal publishing policy) over time by learning to make optimal publish/not publish decisions based on the text content. \rebuttal{For the \texttt{imdb} task, we consider ``negative'' reviews as toxic content; for the \texttt{offensive} task, we consider ``offensive'' tweets as toxic content; for the \texttt{hate} task, we consider ``hateful'' tweets as toxic content.}

 \paragraph{Bandit models} To investigate the role of uncertainty in LLM bandits, we compare different TS variants with the greedy baseline.
-Every bandit model is initialized as in Eq. \ref{eq:llm-bandit}, with a pre-trained GPT2 model with 124M parameters \citep{gpt2}.
-We use GPT2 (despite larger models being available) because it allows us to perform many experimental runs, making sure our experiments are statistically sound.
-While this is important in general for LLM research, it is especially vital when it comes to decision-making tasks, where there is inherent stochasticity in the bandit algorithm.
+Every bandit model is initialized as in Eq. \ref{eq:llm-bandit}, with a pre-trained GPT2 model with 124M parameters \citep{gpt2}. \rebuttal{We also include additional experiments with GPT2-XL (1.5B) in order to investigate if our findings generalize to larger models.}